 See How Indian Rhythm Works

-The only app that turns taal into something you can see.
+Turn taal into something you can see.

 16 Hindustani rhythmic cycles visualised, explored, and practised on an interactive circle.
 Real tabla samples, X-Ray structural analysis, subdivision practice, and tihāī composition.
-The first app that makes taal visible.

 Your guru draws a circle on the board, marks the beats, claps